jonasvanderhaegen/laravel-livewire-datingwebsite/README.md

 * **WebSockets**

-    * Use a dedicated server (Soketi/laravel-websockets) behind a load balancer.
+    * Use a dedicated server (Laravel reverb) behind a load balancer.
-    * Horizontal scaling: ensure sticky sessions or Redis as the WebSocket broadcaster.
+    * Horizontal scaling: ensure sticky sessions or Valkey as the WebSocket broadcaster.

 * **Geohashing / Proximity Queries**